-Documents containing the signature(s) of non-Filing Attorneys (i.e. attorneys not registered for electronically with the signature represented by an "s/" and the name typed in the space where a signature would otherwise appear, or as a scanned image.
+Documents containing the signature(s) of non-Filing Attorneys (i.e. attorneys not registered for CM/ECF or attorneys who are registered, but are not the filer of the document) are to be filed electronically with the signature represented by an "s/" and the name typed in the space where a signature would otherwise appear, or as a scanned image.
 Such approval shall be indicated as follows: